Learn About Medicaid Costs and Coverage in North Carolina

 North Carolina Medicaid coverage is cost-free or low-cost.
 Most of the services covered through Medicaid are without charge.
 The Medicaid cost estimates vary on a case-by-case basis.
 Petitioners may be wondering “How much does Medicaid cost in NC?”, but the cost of Medicaid depends on the coverage an individual receives, as well as the amount of income and resources an individual may have.
 Members may have to pay a co-payment for certain Medicaid services.
 The amount of Medicaid costs a beneficiary needs to pay for his or her co-payment is also determined on a case-by-case basis, but payment for services can range from $1 to $100 dollars.
 Petitioners can receive an estimate of Medicaid costs after applying for Medicaid online.
 Typically, North Carolina Medicaid participants pay under $30 dollars for their copayment.
 However, all Medicaid beneficiaries have services available to them that do not require a co-payment, like check-up visits to the doctor, hospice services, hospital emergency department services, hospital inpatient services and more.

-Meeting the Medicaid Deductible in North Carolina
+How to Meet the Medicaid Deductible in North Carolina

 Not every applicant for Medicaid coverage in North Carolina will be able to receive completely cost-free coverage.
 Different types of Medicaid insurance in NC will have different cost requirements.
 The NC General Assembly is solely responsible for establishing the income limits that are used to determine a candidate’s Medicaid eligibility.
 If the income of a family is more than the amount set by the General Assembly, applicants will need to pay a deductible before receiving Medicaid benefits.
 Just as caseworkers must determine Medicaid cost estimates for every applicant, beneficiaries who are required to pay deductibles will have their deductible determined by their caseworker as well.
 Participants will be accepted for Medicaid on the date that their medical costs equal the same amount as their deductible.